Banner

 “You’re a brave one, aren’t you?
 Or perhaps just foolish.”

 You freeze, hand instinctively reaching for the hilt of your blade.
 Slowly, you turn, and there she is—a figure emerging from the shadows, draped in gray velvet robes that shimmer with a subtle, unnatural glow.
 Her eyes are sharp, calculating, and a knowing smirk plays on her lips.
+You recognize her as the court chancellor and advisor to the princess.

 She steps closer, her presence commanding, though she barely lifts a finger.
 “You should have heeded the warnings, Kira,” Liora says, her voice dripping with both amusement and menace.
 “Royal matters are not for commoners to meddle in.”